top of page

 • MEDICARE PART A - Which takes care of your Inpatient/Hospital Coverage.

-• MEDICARE Part B - Covers any and all of your Outpatient/Medical Coverage.
+• MEDICARE Part B - Covers any of your Outpatient/Medical Coverage.

-• MEDICARE Part D - D allows you to enroll in a company that provides Prescription Drug Services.
+• MEDICARE Part D allows you to enroll in a company that provides Prescription Drug Services.

 Original Medicare = Medicare Part A and Medicare Part B